jeffreykegler/Marpa--R2/UPDATES.md

 and then fails in the test phase.
 If there is a next version of Marpa::R2, it should refuse to attempt installation on Perl 5.10.0.

+## Progress reports fail on trivial grammars

+A trivial grammar is one which allows only null parses.
+Trivial grammars are not very useful, but Marpa::R2 is documented to support them in all respects, including tracing and progress reports.
+In fact, progress reports for trivial grammars are empty.

+This is considered a minor bug.
+(It was not discovered by a user, but was only noticed by Jeffrey when re-reading Libmarpa's internals.)
+Because Marpa::R2 is now stable, it will only be fixed if a serious bug forces a new release.